NHERI-SimCenter/BRAILS/README.md

 ### 6. Release of trained CNN
 Trained CNNs in the format of Tensorflow checkpoint will be posted here.
 ##### Roof type classifier ->[Download](https://berkeley.box.com/shared/static/awyyc22sjwknn9xg3p7wru4v5zwnlkjp.zip)

+---

+## How to Cite
+You can cite this software as follows:

+## Acknowledgement
+This material is based upon work supported by the National Science Foundation under Grant No. 1612843.

+## Contact
+Charles Wang, NHERI SimCenter, UC Berkeley, c_w@berkeley.edu